-At the European Union level, in 2017, the social economy represents 13.6 million salaried jobs or 6.3% of the European wage bill in nearly 2.8 million organisations, but also 82.8 million volunteers.
+At the European Union level, in 2017, the social economy represents 13.6 million salaried jobs must 6.3% of the European wage bill in nearly 2.8 million organizations, but also 82.8 million volunteers1.
 Disparities are noticeable within this union, with national legislations more or less advanced.
-The concept of social economy is especially widely recognised and developed in Belgium, Spain, France, Luxembourg and Portugal .
-It is therefore in the EU15, which includes mostly countries in the west and south of the continent, that /3 of the population is invested in a social economy organisation.
-In total, 232 million Europeans are members of cooperatives, mutuals or similar structures.
-In addition to public actors, who have a key role in the full recognition of the role of the social economy, private organisations initiated by committed citizens, employees and entrepreneurs offer "services of general interest".
+The concept of social economy is especially widely recognised and developed in Belgium, Spain, France, Luxembourg and Portugal 2.
+It is therefore in the EU 15, which comprises mostly countries in the West and South of the continent, that 2/3 of the population is invested in a social economy organisation.
+In total, 232 million Europeans are members of cooperatives, mutuals or similar structures3.
+In addition to public actors, who have a key role in the full recognition of the role of the social economy, private organisations initiated by citizens, employees and committed entrepreneurs offer "services of general interest4".
 This is one of the pillars of the European social model and the social market economy.
 Beyond that, they are now proposing solutions to concretely converge towards the 17 sustainable development goals set by the UN, a sine qua non condition for maintaining our economies, our democracies and our social cohesion by 2030.

-Within the social economy, as in other sectors, the digital transformation of our society and economy has created a small, two-speed revolution.
-Some organisations have created or seized new opportunities offered by technological innovation, and have created alternative digital ecosystems based on the "commons" or "digital cooperative platform" models.
+In the social economy, as in other sectors, the digital transformation of our society and economy has created a small, two-speed revolution.
+Some organisations have created or seized new opportunities offered by technological innovation, and have created genuine alternative digital ecosystems, based on the "commons" or "digital cooperative platform" models.